Between 2012 and 2014 I tried to prove a point:

 In 2013 we were offered a lucrative contract to help produce a feature-length film.

-Only problem was, he wanted to be “producer” and that was usually my role.
+The hitch was, he wanted to be “producer”, which was usually my role.

 Yes, we agreed, we did.